-Soothes your mind and body Research suggests that the aroma of jasmine, taken as tea or smoothed on the skin, has a relaxing effect.
+Soothes your mind and body Research suggests that the aroma of jasmine, taken as a tea or smoothed on the skin, has a relaxing effect.
 In fact, just the scent of jasmine chills out autonomic nerve activity and decreases your heart rate.
 Rich in flavonoid antioxidants that combat oxidative stress, jasmine tea has a mild sedative effect which relaxes the body and mind–even calms coughs, and may help regulate insulin levels and lower blood pressure.
 Some say jasmine is also an effective antidepressant.

 Alleviates aches and pains Jasmine’s antispasmodic properties make it an effective aid for muscle pain, stiffness, and sprains.
 Traditionally, essences of this potent flower have been used during birth for its pain-relieving and antispasmodic properties, and recent studies have confirmed its effectiveness.

 Clarifies and protects The essential oils of this delicate flower contain potent antiseptic, antibacterial, and antiviral properties thanks to a portfolio of compounds like benzaldehyde, benzoic acid, and benzyl benzoate.
 When slathered on, jasmine-infused lotions and oils can help bolster skin’s immunity and protect skin from invading offenders especially as the seasons change.